This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Richard 'Strongbow' fitzGilbert de Clare, Earl of Pembroke died in Ireland.

-Again Henry's knowledge of law is used in a conflict between Alfonso IX of Castile and Sancho VI of Navarre held in London.
+Again King Henry's knowledge of law is used in a conflict.
+This time between Alfonso IX of Castile, and Sancho VI of Navarre.
+The meeting was held in London.

 Byland Abbey founded